pipe-cd/pipecd/docs/rfcs/0008-simplify-datastore.md

 #### <2> Using external service which controls locks (pessimistic locking)

-Use a external service or Cache (the current Cache component) to store lock for all objects.
-Whenever we need to write (create or update) objects, add one more step to ask the lock controlling service to get lock for the object.
+Use an external service or Cache (the current Cache component) to store lock for all objects.
+Whenever we need to write (create or update) objects, add one more step to ask the lock controlling service to get a lock for the object.
 This approach is known as pessimistic locking.

 Pros: